Valdes-Tresanco-MS/gmx_MMPBSA/test_files/3D-RISM/README.md

-# Protein-protein binding free energy calculations
+# Protein-protein binding free energy calculations with MM/3D-RISM
 In its simplest version, gmx_MMPBSA requires:

 * An input parameters file (*.in) -- input file containing all the specifications regarding the type of calculation that